 Ciaran: And do you think this sea of change that is happening is it driven by people power in the state that have changed?
 Is that what is happening?

 Abbie: Do you mean sort of, is it?… I think why things are changing in such an amazing constellation of different factors.
 So, I think public opinion is changing, the laws are changing and the media’s view on gay families, gay parent families and gay people is changing.
 So, all things complete each other.
-So, one of the reasons why the law’s changing is because of public opinion but one of the reasons that public opinion is changing is because of the media and one of the reason why the public opinion is changing is because of the media and the reason the media is changing is because of public opinion.
+So, one of the reasons why the law’s changing is because of public opinion but one of the reasons that public opinion is changing is because of the media and the reason the media is changing is because of public opinion.
 So, all these things are really kind of informing each other and they are related to broader shifts in sort of American politics just to increase diversity, increase tolerance for different family forms and so on.
 So, I don’t think it is necessarily limited to gay parent families.
-There is an increased support for a lot of different type of families.
+There is an increased support for a lot of different types of families.

 Ciaran: Excellent.
 Do you think the sea of change will continue?
 I would have thought that maybe media might have had a stronger part to play but you see all parts playing their own equal symphony and making sure this all happens throughout The States and countries of the world?